What does the Edwin Encarnacion trade mean for the Mariners? Depends who you ask.

 They got a young player — right-hander Juan Then — whom they’d already traded to the Yankees before the 2018 season.

-The return for Then the first time was minor-league left-hander J.P.
-Sears and failed right-handed reliever Nick Rumbelow — whom the Mariners released three days before the Encarnacion trade for being so utterly terrible they didn’t want to keep him despite having the minimal commitment to do so.
+The return for Then the first time was with minor-league left-hander J.P.
+Sears for failed right-handed reliever Nick Rumbelow — whom the Mariners released three days before the Encarnacion trade for being so utterly terrible they didn’t want to keep him despite having the minimal commitment to do so.

 Of course, there was money involved as well.
 The Mariners and Yankees basically split the $16.4 million owed to Encarnacion for the remainder of his contract and also the $5 million buyout of his 2020 club option.